duraanali/classpilot/README.md

 **Error Responses:**

-- `400 Bad Request`: Validation failed or student not enrolled
+- `400 Bad Request`: Student not enrolled
 - `401 Unauthorized`: Invalid or missing token
 - `403 Forbidden`: Student or class not owned by teacher
 - `500 Internal Server Error`: Server error